 - Stainless steel material grades such as Type 304,316,347

-- Or Exotic material such as Monel, titanium, duplex can also be used as per service requirements.
+- Or Exotic material such as Monel, titanium, or a duplex can also be used as per service requirements.

-Outer Ring of Spiral Wound Gasket mostly manufactured from Carbon steel, whereas Inner ring is mostly manufactured from Stainless Steel Type 304,316,321,347.
-Or from an Exotic material such as Monel, titanium, duplex etc. These depend on the type of fluid inside the pipe as inner ring is in direct contact with the fluid.
+It can also be manufactured from exotic materials such as monel, titanium, duplex, etc. These depend on the type of fluid inside the pipe as an inner ring is in direct contact with the fluid.

-Cammprofile and metal jacketed gaskets are manufactured from the same materials that used to manufacture spiral Wound Gasket.
+Cammprofile and metal jacketed gaskets are manufactured from the same materials used to manufacture Spiral Wound Gasket.

 Gasket dimensions are covered in the following standards.